-Banksy art hit the headlines recently when an artwork self-destructed in the midst of an auction, and demand for the anonymous artist’s work has shot up since then.
-However, we want to challenge the popular opinion that only the wealthiest investors can buy Banksy art.
+Demand for the anonymous artist’s work has shot up over the last year however, we want to challenge the popular opinion that only the wealthiest investors can buy Banksy art.

 Banksy’s most expensive piece ‘Keep It Spotless’ sold for $1.7 million (£1.3 million) in 2008 at a Sotheby’s charity auction in New York.
 Originally a painting by Damien Hirst, Banksy had added his own spin on the piece with spray paint and household gloss.

 In contrast, ‘Slave Labour’ was painted on the wall of a Poundland in London in 2012, in response to Diamond Jubilee and London Olympics memorabilia being produced in sweatshops.
 The mural was removed from the building and in 2013 sold at auction in Covent Garden for £950,000, once again nearing the million-pound mark.

 Most recently, Banksy artwork ‘Girl with Balloon’ was auctioned at Sotheby’s London In October 2018.
 Polled as the best-loved work of British art in 2017, this image has become iconic in popular culture, and soared past its high estimate of £300,000 to sell for £860,000 (£1 million with fees).
 The work then partly shredded itself shortly after the sale had completed.

 Banksy retitled the work ‘Love is in the Bin,’ and the anonymous collector chose to keep the work in its new form.
 Sotheby’s referred to the “unexpected incident” as “instant art world history,” and the response by the media and the public may help the buyer to realise a high return, with its estimated value now nearing £2 million.